adobe/leonardo/packages/base-scale/README.md

 # `@adobe/leonardo-base-scale`

-This package contains all the functions for generating a color scale using HSLuv lightness values.
+This package contains the function for generating a base color scale to aid in creation of adaptive color palettes.
+The base scale is an array of 100 colors for each lightness value in HSLuv color space.
+This provides a uniform lightness scale for manipulating brightness of a user interface.

-## Using Leonardo
+## Using Leonardo Base Scale

 ### Installing
 ```